steel9/CSClock/README.md

 [**Click here to download latest version!**](https://github.com/steel9/CSClock/raw/master/Releases/Setup.exe)

 If everything works as it should, CSClock should automatically update at next app start (if an Internet connection is available).
-You should not have to update manually.
-In some cases, the update will not be installed immediately due to caching.
-To update manually, download the latest CSClock.exe and replace the old CSClock.exe with the new one (%localappdata%\CSClock\CSClock.exe). **NOTE:** The portable version (if you only download CSClock.exe and run it) does NOT contain the automatic updater.
-The portable version also still stores the user data in the CSClock folder in local appdata.

 **3rd party libraries used:**
 *List and licenses are located in the '3rd-party-licenses' folder*